CommerceExperts/searchhub-docs/docs/integration-guide.rst

 To better support an integration par excellence, into existing search ecosystems, we have extracted 3 separate components:

-    - searchCollector
+    - Search Collector
     - smartSuggest
     - smartQuery

 Search Collector
 ~~~~~~~~~~~~~~~~
-The search-collector is used to collect users' inputs and track interactions with the associated results.
+The Search Collector is used to collect users' inputs and track interactions with the associated results.
 This is the foundational data source for the building of intent clusters.
 What's more, the same data is also used to provide industry-leading insights for the operation and maintenance of the search.

 smartSuggest
 ~~~~~~~~~~~~
 The smartSuggest module uses the clustered query variations and their related KPIs to provide relevant, performance-driven and versatile as-you-type suggestions (also known as auto-completions).
-With searchCollector delivering robust query variation data, we can deliver unique, high-value, typo-free, and duplicate-free suggestions.
+With Search Collector delivering robust query variation data, we can deliver unique, high-value, typo-free, and duplicate-free suggestions.

 smartQuery
 ~~~~~~~~~~